CyanogenMod/android_device_samsung_lt03wifi/README.md

-SM-P600 device repo for CyangenMod.
+SM-P600 device repo for CyanogenMod.